Birds and Mammals

 If the answer to any of these is yes, a combined risk assessment is probably not required and a reasoned case should be presented.
 Otherwise, further consideration of combined risk is required.

-For the long-term risk assessment, CRD will apply the recommendations of Appendix B of EFSA (2009) which uses a toxic unit approach for the Tier I formulation assessment.
-If the Tier I risk assessment fails then further refinements will be required.
+For the long-term risk assessment, HSE will apply the recommendations of Appendix B of EFSA (2009) which uses a toxic unit approach for the Tier I formulation assessment.
+If the Tier I risk assessment fails, then further refinements will be required.
 Refinements may involve the standard ecological refinements outlined in EFSA (2009) or may be based on a toxicological argument.
 N.B.
-CRD do not consider it necessary to conduct additional toxicity studies when making these refinements.
+HSE do not consider it necessary to conduct additional toxicity studies when making these refinements.

-Applicants are welcome to contact CRD to discuss possible refinement options (eg risk characterisation of each active substance, phase-specific approach (Appendix J of EFSA (2009)) on a case-by-case basis.
+Applicants are welcome to contact HSE to discuss possible refinement options (eg risk characterisation of each active substance, phase-specific approach (Appendix J of EFSA (2009)) on a case-by-case basis.

 De-husking of seeds by small mammals

-During evaluation of seed treatment applications the risk assessment for small mammals frequently needs to be refined to determine whether the risk is acceptable.
+During evaluation of seed treatment applications, the risk assessment for small mammals frequently needs to be refined to determine whether the risk is acceptable.
 In such cases, applicants often use de-husking behaviour to mitigate the risk to mammals.
-In order to accept a quantitative refinement of de-husking robust support of the value used is required by CRD.
-Since there is very little robust information on de-husking behaviour in small mammals, CRD commissioned a new research project (PS2349), to investigate the role de-husking plays in reducing pesticide exposure to mammals and to develop a methodology to calculate rates of de-husking for different seed types.
-The Final Report has been published on the defra website and the implications of this research have been considered by CRD.
+In order to accept a quantitative refinement of de-husking, robust support of the value used is required by HSE.
+Since there is very little robust information on de-husking behaviour in small mammals, HSE commissioned a new research project (PS2349), to investigate the role de-husking plays in reducing pesticide exposure to mammals and to develop a methodology to calculate rates of de-husking for different seed types.
+The Final Report has been published on the Defra website and the implications of this research have been considered by HSE.

 Availability of treated seed on the soil surface after drilling